 There is plenty of outdoor seating by the pond to enjoy a pre-dinner cocktail like a delicious Mezcal Sour from the Tasting Room.
 Other options include a unique selection of local and international wines by the glass and beer.

 Mezcal Sour from the Tasting Room at Blue Rock

 You can also order some elevated small bites from the casual Foothills Menu at the Tasting Room.
 We enjoyed some local charcuterie with red eye gravy and pimento dressing.

 Local charcuterie with red eye gravy and pimento dressing at the Tasting Room at Blue Rock

-I have an addiction to pimento cheese and try it everywhere I find it from Costco (when they actually carried it) to the famous rural Red Truck Bakery in Marshall, Virginia.
+I have an addiction to pimento cheese and try it everywhere I find it from Costco to the famous rural Red Truck Bakery in Marshall, Virginia.